 To attend to different information from different representation subspaces jointly, the \emph{multi-head attention}~\cite{vaswani2017attention} strategy is applied as a conventional operation, where a head is an independent scaled dot-product attention module:

 where $W_{Qi}$, $W_{Ki}$, $W_{Vi}\in \mathbb{R}^{D\times d_{ki}}$ are the linear transformation parameters same as in Eq.~\eqref{eq:qkv} and $W_{O}$ are the linear transformation parameters for aggregating the extracted information from different heads.
-Note that, $d_{ki} = \frac{d_{k}}{h}$ and $d_{ki}$ must be an aliquot part of $d_{k}$. $h$ is the total number of the attention heads and we use 2 heads in the implementation.
+Note that $d_{ki} = \frac{d_{k}}{h}$ and $d_{ki}$ must be an aliquot part of $d_{k}$. $h$ is the total number of the attention heads and we use two heads in the implementation.

-Then an LSTM is trained to exploit the temporal dependencies between steps by taking as input the output of the self-attention module and output an encoded representation.
-The other branch that exploits the dynamic interactions among agents works in the same way.
-Finally, the output of these two branches is connected and passed to a FC layer for fusion as the encoded information that includes dynamic spatial-temporal context.
+Then the GApool is used to extract the temporal dependencies between steps by taking as input the output of the self-attention module and output an encoded representation.

+The lower stream that exploits the dynamic interactions among agents works in the same way but the spatial dependencies among agents are encoded by the hidden states of an LSTM.
+Finally, the outputs of these two streams are connected and passed to a FC layer for fusion.
+The fused information includes dynamic spatial-temporal context.